 dispose of as well?

-Was it because of hatred, jealousy or just plain "cleanup" process?
+Was it because of hatred, jealousy, or just a plain “clean up” process?
 Hard to figure out, right?
-But don’t get me wrong, let no online activity tear down friendship just because the other party can’t see your facial expression when typing your thoughts or couldn’t figure out the smiley ^_^ actually means.
-And it resulted to misunderstanding, an ailment easily remedied when talking on the phone or in person.
-Personal touch through traditional means still rule.
+But don’t get me wrong, let no online activity tear down a friendship just because the other party can’t see your facial expression when typing your thoughts or couldn’t figure out what the smiley ^_^ actually means.
+And it resulted in misunderstandings, an ailment easily remedied when talking on the phone or in person.
+Personal touch through traditional means still rules.
 That is why phone card dealers at Worldwide House still exist even with the proliferation of Skype, Yahoo!
-Messenger with Voice or Google Talk and other VOIP technologies.
+Messenger with Voice or Google Talk, and other VOIP technologies.

 Again these are sometimes way too straightforward and does not even relate to attitudes closely so don’t take this too seriously.
 But you are what you produce in Friendster.
 Be responsible.
 If you are a teenager with bouts of rebellion with parents and want to be identified as a rocker ala Avril Lavigne fame, so be it.